Total War (video game series): Spartan: Total Warrior

 Spartan: Total Warrior was developed by Creative Assembly and released in 2005 for the PlayStation 2, Xbox, and GameCube.
 Spartan: Total Warrior is a hack-and-slash action title that was to bring Total War's hallmark large-scale battles to the console market.
 Rather than adhering to historical accuracy, Creative Assembly took inspiration from Greek and Roman mythology to craft a setting that allows for more fantastical set pieces and foes.
 The player takes the role of a Spartan warrior guided by Ares, tasked with defeating the invading Roman Empire.
 The game features both a "campaign mode" and an "arena battle" mode.
 The campaign mode takes place over 14 levels, while the arena battle mode tasks the players with surviving enemy assaults of increasing difficulty.
 An indirect follow-up called Viking: Battle for Asgard was released in 2008, dropping the Total Warrior moniker.

 Total War: Arena

 Total War: Arena was a free-to-play game that was discontinued in February 2019.

 Total War: Elysium

-An upcoming free-to-play strategy Digital collectible card game where the player controls generals from across history in head-to-head battles against other players.
+Total War: Elysium is an upcoming free-to-play strategy digital collectible card game where the player controls generals from across history in head-to-head battles against other players.